Skip to main content

 Format

 • The submission is of appropriate length.
-Recommended maximum manuscript length is 25 pages.
+The recommended manuscript length including references is 15 to 20 pages.
+The manuscript must not exceed a length of 25 pages.

 Graphs, Images and Tables